-Haemodialysis may expose the patient to more than 300 litre of water per week across the semi-permeable membrane of the haemodialyser.
-Healthy individuals seldom have a weekly oral intake of water above 12 litre.
+Haemodialysis may expose the patient to more than 300 litres of water per week across the semi-permeable membrane of the haemodialyser.
+Healthy individuals seldom have a weekly oral intake of water above 12 litres.

-Sigma Test and Research Centre provides appropriate testing which makes sure the temperature level and composition of chemicals like chlorine, magnesium and calcium is relevant.
+Sigma Test and Research Centre provide appropriate testing which makes sure the temperature level and composition of chemicals like chlorine, magnesium and calcium are relevant.
 The methods such as carbon filtering, water softening and reverse osmosis are conducted to achieve the required result.
 Our specialists work adhering to the standards of the Association for Advancement of Medical Instrumentation (AAMI).